ajkachnic/kognise-tweet/README.md

 And then convert that from a CSV file to a JSON file.
 Replace `data.json` with that file.
 Note that there might be some cleaing up to do, like removing tweets with only numbers or booleans.

+Just want to point out that I by no way endorse doing this, it's not a good idea...

 ## Notes

 You can run with the `-count` flag to set a number of tweets.